 Brake Levers and Shifter

-The part of the bike that allows riders to slow down the bike or even put a full stop.
-There is also a shifter, known as gear control / gear lever, the component of a bike that is used to switch between gear ratio.
-This part controls a derailleur mechanism or an internal hub mechanism by moving a cable that connects the shifter to the gear mechanism.
+If we talk about brake levers, of course, we can’t skip the shifter.
+The shifter is also known as gear control/gear lever, the component of a bike that is used to control the gearing mechanism and select the desired ratio.
+Usually, this part controls a derailleur mechanism or an internal hub mechanism by moving a cable that connects the shifter to the gear mechanism.

-The part that transfers the power from the rider’s pedaling to the rear wheel.
-It loops around the chainring in the crankset along the length of the chain stays and around the sprockets of the cassette on the rear wheel.
+The part that transfers the power of the rider’s legs to the rear wheel, loops around the chainring in the crankset along the length of the chain stays and around the sprockets of the cassette in the rear wheel.

-This particular part is only present on bikes with more than one front gear.
-It helps the riders to move the chain from one chainring to another as riders shift the gears using the shifter.
+Only present on bikes with more than one front gear or chainrings because the front derailleur is the part that helps riders to move the chain from one chainring to another as riders shift the gears.

-Stacks of different sized sprockets that are attached to the hub of the rear wheel.
-This is what makes the bike have several gear options.
-There will be more than one sprocket to make a sprocket set, which will indicate how many gear options the bike has.
-For example, 10 sprockets for a 10-speed cassette, 11 sprockets for 11-speed, and 12 sprockets to make 12-speed.
+Stack of different sized sprockets that are attached to the hub of the rear wheel, there will be more than one sprocket to make a sprocket set, for example, 10 sprockets for a 10-speed cassette, 11 sprockets for 11-speed, and 12 sprockets to make 12-speed.

-Like we have learned before, the derailleur is only present when the bike has several gear options.
-The rear derailleur moves the chain from one cassette sprocket to another on the rear wheel when riders shift the gear.
+Same as the front derailleur which is only present on a bike for more than one gear as the rear derailleur is a bike part that moves the chain from one cassette sprocket to another on the rear wheel when riders shift the gear.